Many first-time snowboarders start out by renting their board. Wise move!

 What Factors Affect Snowboard Price?

-As discussed, the average cost of a snowboard is about $400.
-However, you may be able to find snowboards well outside of this price range.
-Higher-quality brand-name snowboards will always cost more than entry-level boards from lesser-known designers.
+As discussed, the average cost of a snowboard is roughly $450.
+However, you can find snowboards well outside of this price range.

 1. Ability Level

-Generally speaking, beginner boards are typically cheaper than boards designed for intermediate or advanced snowboarders.
+Generally speaking, beginner boards are cheaper than boards designed for intermediate or advanced snowboarders.
 A lot of this is due to the type of material used.
-A board designed for faster speeds, tricks, and rugged terrain requires higher quality materials.

 Snowboarders also get more picky as they advance.
 Most of the additional expensive features on advanced boards are luxuries and not strictly necessary!